inbo/pywhip/README.md

 * boolean
 * datetime (!the datatype itself, not formatted string)

-Following Cerberus dtypes are not supported by the DWAC Validator:
+Following Cerberus dtypes are not supported by the Dwca Validator:
 * dict (formally collections.mapping)
 * list (formally collections.sequence, excluding strings)
 * set

-Following dtypes are added to the DWCA Validator, not supported by Cerberus:
+Following dtypes are added to the Dwca Validator, not supported by Cerberus:
 * url
 * json